 What Does Neurofeedback Treat & What Are The Benefits?

-We recommend neurofeedback training for anyone–from business professionals to athletes and parents– looking to overcome mental obstacles and achieve growth.
+We recommend neurofeedback training for anyone–from business professionals to athletes and parents (and even children!)– looking to overcome mental obstacles and achieve growth.
 Think of neurofeedback as an exercise for the brain that can help with:

 - Overcoming anxiety and depression